 Plated jewelry is especially delicate.
 Do not wear plated items in a pool or jacuzzi, do not wear them constantly, don’t expose them to corrosive elements, and don’t expose them to perfume and hair products.
 These things will all cause the plating to come off.

 Unfortunately, once they are damaged, we are not responsible for repairing the pieces.
+We will always try, but sometimes a few will be involved to replace stones or replate.

 Please be gentle with your jewelry, it is delicate and should be treated with care.
 If you do, it will last forever!!!